 What about neck and back cracking?
 Thanks to our sedentary lifestyles of sitting at our desks all day and our penchant for staring down at our phones, which leads to “text neck,” we may find ourselves having neck or back pain.
 Somehow, the feeling of release you get after a good crack seems to make it better (although some research has shown that this may be a psychological placebo effect).

-While it’s probably OK to occasionally self-crack your neck or back, don’t have a friend do it for you because they could apply too much pressure and cause injury.
+While it’s probably okay to occasionally self-crack your neck or back, don’t have a friend do it for you, because they could apply too much pressure and cause injury.
 When you’re talking about your spine, you want to be careful — so only get your back or neck adjusted from a licensed chiropractor or physical therapist.

-Even then, there has been research indicating neck manipulations could in rare cases lead to stroke, so make sure you tell your practitioner if you have an increased risk of stroke to begin with.
-And be sure to talk to your health care provider if you have any concerns about the risks of such procedures.
+Even then, there has been research indicating neck manipulations could in rare cases lead to stroke, so make sure you tell your practitioner, if you are at an increased risk of stroke.
+And be sure to talk to your health care provider, if you have any concerns about the risks of such procedures.

 “The evidence of whether or not cracking your neck can cause damage is fairly inconclusive,” says Raymond J. Hah, MD, spine surgeon at the USC Spine Center of Keck Medicine and assistant professor of clinical orthopaedic surgery at the Keck School.
 “There is no evidence that cracking your neck or back is a risk factor for disc degeneration.”

 If you don’t want to go the professional route, other home remedies may be effective for neck and back pain besides cracking.
 Try massage or a back rub, or apply heat or cold.
 Better yet, remember to get up and stretch every once in a while, to prevent the aches and pains that come from prolonged sitting.
 Exercise can also benefit anyone with joint problems, so make sure you keep active.